pagkly/Zed/Investopedia3/Four Percent Rule.md

 ## Understanding the Four Percent Rule

-The Four Percent Rule helps [financial planners](https://www.investopedia.com/terms/f/financialplanner.asp) and retirees set a portfolio's withdrawal rate.
-[Life expectancy](https://www.investopedia.com/terms/l/lifeexpectancy.asp) plays an important role in determining if this rate will be sustainable, as retirees who live longer need their portfolios to last longer, and medical costs and other expenses can increase as retirees age.
+The Four Percent Rule helps [[financial planners]](https://www.investopedia.com/terms/f/financialplanner.asp) and retirees set a portfolio's withdrawal rate. [[Life expectancy]](https://www.investopedia.com/terms/l/lifeexpectancy.asp) plays an important role in determining if this rate will be sustainable, as retirees who live longer need their portfolios to last longer, and medical costs and other expenses can increase as retirees age.

 ## Origins of the Four Percent Rule

-The Four Percent Rule was created using [historical data on stock and bond returns](https://www.investopedia.com/terms/h/historical-returns.asp) over the 50-year period from 1926 to 1976.
+The Four Percent Rule was created using [[historical data on stock and bond returns]](https://www.investopedia.com/terms/h/historical-returns.asp) over the 50-year period from 1926 to 1976.
 Before the early 1990s, experts generally considered 5% to be a safe amount for retirees to withdraw each year.

 Skeptical of whether this amount was sufficient, financial advisor William Bengen conducted an exhaustive study of historical returns in 1994, focusing heavily on the severe market downturns of the 1930s and early 1970s.
 Bengen concluded that, even during untenable markets, no historical case existed in which a four percent annual withdrawal exhausted a retirement portfolio in less than 33 years.

 ## Accounting for Inflation

-While some retirees who adhere to the Four Percent Rule keep their withdrawal rate constant, the rule allows retirees to increase the rate to keep pace with [inflation](https://www.investopedia.com/terms/i/inflation.asp).
-Possible ways to adjust for inflation include setting a flat annual increase of 2% per year, which is the [Federal Reserve's](https://www.investopedia.com/terms/f/federalreservesystem.asp) target inflation rate, or adjusting withdrawals based on actual inflation rates.
+While some retirees who adhere to the Four Percent Rule keep their withdrawal rate constant, the rule allows retirees to increase the rate to keep pace with [[inflation]](https://www.investopedia.com/terms/i/inflation.asp).
+Possible ways to adjust for inflation include setting a flat annual increase of 2% per year, which is the [[Federal Reserve's]](https://www.investopedia.com/terms/f/federalreservesystem.asp) target inflation rate, or adjusting withdrawals based on actual inflation rates.
 The former method provides steady and predictable increases, while the latter method more effectively matches income to cost-of-living changes.

 ## When to Avoid the Four Percent Rule